 A BIOTOPE-CITY-QUARTIER FOR VIENNA

-The neighborhood will be developed on the 5.4 hectare site of the former Coca Cola production plant in Vienna.
-At the moment the site is completely covered with factory buildings.
-Instead of this a dense, green residential area is planned - even more than that: an area, which will implement the guiding principles of an urban biotope.
-The area borders along the busy Triesterstrasse, with on its opposite side, the Wienerberg City with its’ closely packed residential towers - an unfortunate heritage of urban misapprehensions of the 80s, which can also be found in Vienna.
+The neighborhood is developed on the 5.4 hectare site of the former Coca Cola production plant in Vienna.
+Formerly the site was completely covered with factory buildings.
+Instead of this a dense, green residential area is planned – even more than that: an area, which will implement the guiding principles of an urban biotope.
+The area borders along the busy Triesterstrasse, with on its opposite side, the Wienerberg City with its’ closely packed residential towers – an unfortunate heritage of urban misapprehensions of the 80s, which can also be found in Vienna.
 In the north, however, the area is adjacent to grouping of small houses dating back to the 1930s’, and in the south and east to the Wienerberg and Otto Benesch-Park are large green recreational areas.
 Only on the northwest corner is there still a small factory, namely, a painters shop.
 At the moment the construction of all the buildings is nearly finished.
 First residents will come at the end of 2019.

 The impetus for the realization of this concept for the former Coca Cola factory site came from Harry Glück when the Foundation Biotope City and its online journal grabbed his attention.
 Influenced by anthropologists and biologists, his idea of urban development has always been marked by the perception that humans, former Savannah residents who have not yet developed so much from their history, basically, need two things that are indispensable for their wellbeing: ‘green’ and ‘blue’, chlorophyll and water.
 Glück had already caused a sensation in the 1970’s with a large project in which he realized both conditions: Alterlaa.
 This is an area with three gigantic high-rise building of 23 stories, situated in a park, with extensive balcony greening and swimming pools on the roofs.
 Today the area has a total of about 11.000 social housing tenants living there with a high degree of satisfaction – it is still a highly demanded living area with long waiting lists and, as the owner, a big housing corporation declares, the best project they own.